Proactive intelligence

 Nobody kicked any of this off.
 Nobody's checking dashboards.
 The agents just run.

-The key thing here is that this isn't Zapier.
+And I want to be specific about why this isn't Zapier, because I think that's the first place people's minds go and it's the wrong comparison.
 These aren't if-then rules.
-Each agent is reasoning about context, not matching patterns.
+Each agent is reasoning about context.
 The inventory agent doesn't fire because "stock < 100."
-It fires because it connected a viral moment, a port delay, and an upcoming campaign and decided to act.
+It fires because it connected a viral moment to a port delay to an upcoming campaign and decided the combination warranted action.
+That's a judgment call, not a pattern match.

 The world model is the interesting part

-For decades companies have been chasing the "single pane of glass" dashboard.
+For decades companies have been chasing the "single pane of glass" dashboard, this mythical surface where all the data comes together and a smart human stares at it and makes good decisions.
+And it kind of works, in the sense that the data does end up on a screen somewhere.
 But dashboards just put data in front of people and hope they look at it.
 A world model puts data in front of agents that actually act on it.
-Your job shifts from staring at charts to setting goals and guardrails.
+Your job shifts from staring at charts to setting goals and guardrails, which is a fundamentally different kind of work.

 Why now

 A year ago, having an LLM monitor your entire support queue around the clock would've been stupidly expensive.
+Tens of thousands of dollars a month just for inference, and that's before you even get to the part where you'd need someone to babysit it.
 Now it costs almost nothing.
-But cheap inference alone wouldn't matter if the models couldn't reason about messy real-world data or reliably use tools.
-Both of those crossed the "good enough" line in roughly the same window.
-The timing just worked out.
+But cheap inference alone wouldn't matter if the models couldn't reason about messy real-world data or reliably call tools and APIs without hallucinating their way into catastrophe.
+Both of those capabilities crossed the "good enough" line in roughly the same window, which is one of those lucky timing coincidences that tends to produce entirely new categories of software.

 The scary part